crossplane/crossplane/design/one-pager-change-logs.md

 this feature, but should be considered in future milestones:

 * The [template repo](https://github.com/crossplane/provider-template) for
-  classic providers (not generated with Upjet) should be updated to include a sidecar container, gRPC connection, etc.
+  classic providers (not generated with Upjet) should be updated to include initializing a gRPC connection and client, passing the client to the managed reconciler, etc.
 * A configuration flag for Providers that allows the user to directly send the change log entries to an alternate destination of their choosing besides the sidecar container via gRPC connection.
 This alternative would also need to